techtolentino/teamstat/README.md

 # #TeamStat

+TeamStat is a single page application, based off of an Ember app built by my freind, [Mateo Clarke].
+This one initlally served as an exercise for learning AngularJs.

-TeamStat is a single page application, built in AngularJs 1.3 and Firebase.
+TeamStat is built in AngularJs 1.3 and Firebase -- AngularFire.
 It allows teams to quickly see what each member is up to by giving each member a place to update their status on projects.

 ## Installation